johngodley/redirection/readme.txt

 == Changelog ==

-= 3.2 XXXX =
+= 3.2 - 11th February 2018 =
 * Add cookie match - redirect based on a cookie
 * Add HTTP header match - redirect based on an HTTP header
 * Add custom filter match - redirect based on a custom WordPress filter
-* Fix double include error on some sites
 * Add detection of REST API redirect, causing 'fetch error' on some sites
 * Update table responsiveness
 * Allow redirects for canonical WordPress URLs
+* Fix double include error on some sites
+* Fix delete action on some sites
+* Fix trailing slash redirect of API on some sites

 = 3.1.1 - 29th January 2018 =
 * Fix problem fetching data on sites without https